Peredvizhniki: History

-In 1863 a group of fourteen students decided to leave the Imperial Academy of Arts in Saint Petersburg.
+In 1863, a group of fourteen students decided to leave the Imperial Academy of Arts in Saint Petersburg.
 The students found the rules of the Academy constraining; the teachers were conservative and there was a strict separation between high and low art.
 In an effort to bring art to the people, the students formed an independent artistic society; The Petersburg Cooperative of Artists (Artel).
 In 1870, this organization was largely succeeded by the Association of Travelling Art Exhibits (Peredvizhniki) to give people from the provinces a chance to follow the achievements of Russian Art, and to teach people to appreciate art.
 The society maintained independence from state support and brought the art, which illustrated the contemporary life of the people from Moscow and Saint Petersburg, to the provinces.

-From 1871 to 1923, the society arranged 48 mobile exhibitions in St. Petersburg and Moscow, after which they were shown in Kyiv, Kharkiv, Kazan, Oryol, Riga, Odesa and other cities.
+From 1871 to 1923, the society arranged 48 mobile exhibitions in St. Petersburg and Moscow, after which they were shown in Kiev, Kharkov, Kazan, Oryol, Riga, Odessa and other cities.